TarekElBarody/git-push-helper/README.md

    - Commit your changes with the message "Enhance API".
    - Push the changes to the `new-feature` branch.

+### Branch Handling
+- If the specified branch does not exist, the script will create it and switch to it.
+- If the branch already exists, the script will switch to it without attempting to recreate it.

 ### Error Handling
 If any error occurs during the Git operations, the tool will provide an error message and exit.